YeakubSadlil/quizbit/README.md

 **Manual Setup:** If you follow the manual installation:
 1. Ensure the Postgresql and Redis servers are running and correctly configured in your .env file.
-2. Run the Django development server:
+2. Run the Django development server and access at http://localhost:8080
 ```bash
 python manage.py runserver
 ```